Cian-H/MTPy/README.md

 - Converted `Base` class to `BaseProtocol` protocol
 - Implemented `vis` protocol and ABC
 - Implemented rough `loaders` protocol and ABC
-- Problem w/ libstdc++ due to using nixos? preventinf import of dask.dataframe
+- Problem w/ libstdc++ due to using nixos? preventing import of dask.dataframe

+NOTE FOR RETURNING TO THIS:
+Currently, have implemented type guard to try and constrain the progressbar.
+However, this isn't working because it is constraining to an instance instead of a class.
+Need to figure out how to constrain to a class (not an instance) that implements a protocol.

 ## Todo